1. Explore Your Loan Options

 When a seller has an emotional connection to their property, showing them you are the right buyer goes a long way.
 To give yourself a leg up in multiple-offer situations, include a cover letter with your offer that introduces you, your reason for buying, and why the seller’s property will be in good hands if you purchase it.

 24. Know Your Walk Away Point

 Before submitting an offer on a property, decide what your top dollar is.
 It is much easier to keep your emotions from getting in the way of negotiating when you have predetermined the price you are going to walk away at.

 Spending a little bit on a home inspection before you buy could end up saving you thousands in the long run.
 Home inspections can reveal hidden issues with a property and we strongly recommend all our buyers get them done.
 Be sure to attend your home inspection, so the inspector can explain any issues that come up in person and answer any questions you may have.

-26. Understand the Closing Process
+26. Learn the Closing Process Ahead of Time

 Signing a purchase contract with a seller is just the beginning of the closing process.
 To avoid unwelcome surprises, talk to your agent about what steps need to be taken before you get the keys to your new property.
 While much of the closing process is standard, every real estate purchase is different and your purchase agreement and escrow timeline will reflect that.